joelfredin/math/Resources.md

 [Gowers](https://gowers.wordpress.com/ "Gowers") - A blog by Timothy Gowers.
 Also a fields medalist.

-[Annoying Precision](https://qchu.wordpress.com/ "Annoying Precision") - Discusses a lot of interesting concepts which arises in pure mathematics.
+[Annoying Precision](https://qchu.wordpress.com/ "Annoying Precision") - Discusses a lot of interesting concepts which arises in high level, advanced, pure mathematics.

 ## Other Useful Websites